 These requirements prevent unethical procurement practices, while also allowing businesses, regardless of size, to enter the market.
 For more information about this, please read our article ‘6 reasons to do business with the Public Sector?’

-Is the standard procedure and for public procurement within the UK.
-This type of procedure allows any business to respond to a tender, access associated documents and bid for the tender.
+Is the standard public procurement procedure within the UK.
+This type of procedure allows any business to respond to a tender, access associated documents, and bid for the contract.

-Is a two-stage procedure which involves creating a shortlist of the most suitable suppliers, by having them first complete a selection questionnaire.
-Those shortlisted will receive an invitation to tender, and are allowed to bid for the contract.
+Is a two-stage procedure that involves creating a shortlist of the most suitable suppliers, by having them first complete a selection questionnaire.
+Those shortlisted will receive an invitation to tender and are allowed to bid for the contract.
 This type of procedure is generally used if a high volume of bidders is expected.

 Competitive Dialogue Procedure